psi4/psi4/doc/sphinxman/source/dft.rst

 ~~~~~~~~~~~~~~

 |PSIfour| uses the standard Lebedev-Laikov spherical quadratures in concert with a
 number of radial quadratures and atomic partitioning schemes.
-Pruned grids are
-not yet available, but we have plans.
 The default grid in |PSIfour| is a Lebedev-Treutler (75,302) grid with a Treutler
 partition of the atomic weights.